kumbulanit/t-sql/tech company/untitled/Presentations/Module3_Theory_Presentation.md

 SELECT
-    FirstName AS EmployeeFirstName,        -- Standard AS syntax LastName EmployeeLastName,             -- Space syntax (less preferred) Salary AS 'Monthly Salary',            -- Quoted alias with spaces Salary * 12 AS [Annual Salary],        -- Bracketed alias HireDate AS "Hire Date"                -- Double-quoted alias FROM Employees;
+    FirstName AS EmployeeFirstName,        -- Standard AS syntax LastName EmployeeLastName,             -- Space syntax (less preferred) BaseSalary AS 'Monthly BaseSalary',            -- Quoted alias with spaces BaseSalary * 12 AS [Annual BaseSalary],        -- Bracketed alias HireDate AS "Hire Date"                -- Double-quoted alias FROM Employees;
 ```